 Milk and dairy products contain a protein called casein.
 Along with lactose, casein can cause an allergic reaction in some people that affects the brain.
 This reaction can lead to irritability and confusion.

 Another study found that cow’s milk can disrupt the receptors that carry folate to the brain.
 Low folate levels are associated with depression and “foggy thinking.”

-When you cut dairy and eat a plant-based diet loaded with leafy greens, you can raise your folate levels and help protect brain function.
+A no dairy and plant-based diet loaded with leafy greens can raise your folate levels and help protect brain function.

 (Ready to cut waaaayyyyy back on dairy?
 Try the Get Me Started Bundle, chock full of whole food plant-based meals without one speck of dairy!)

 Let’s look at cheese for a second.
 Cheese has a natural chemical called tyramine.
 If you eat a lot of cheese, the tyramine can contribute to migraines and headaches.